MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenantTaxonomyReplicationParameters.md

 ### -ReplicateAllGroups

-The parameter specifies whether all groups should be replicated.
+This parameter specifies whether all groups should be replicated.

 ```yaml
 Type: SwitchParameter